Skip to main content

 Lifestyle Matters: Holistic Skin Protection

-• Sun Avoidance: Wear wide-brimmed hats and sunglasses, and seek shade whenever possible.
+Wear wide-brimmed hats and sunglasses, and seek shade whenever possible.
+Sun-protective clothing can make a huge difference.

 Your Skin, Your Rules

-Managing rosacea and lupus together is an art and a science.
-Your skin is unique, so customize your routine based on how your skin feels day to day.
+Managing rosacea and lupus together is a challenge—but it’s doable.
+Your skin will have good days and rough days.
 What works during a mild flare may not work during a severe one—and that’s okay.
-Stay flexible, listen to your skin, and partner with your care team to refine your approach over time.
+The goal is to support your skin with consistency and kindness.

 Want more patient-first skincare and chronic illness tips?
-Subscribe to Patient Pulse and follow us on social for fresh insights every week.
+Subscribe to Patient Pulse and visit our Ko-Fi page to support our work or grab downloadable health tools and trackers.

 Comments